 As such, I am already researching some ideas on how to make everything tasty and unique.

 From my experience, I can share that it’s best to make, as much as possible, ahead.
 It saves me time and allows me to still enjoy the holiday evening with my family.

-Since I’ve moved to the south, I heard that people in North Carolina fry their turkeys outside their homes in a particular fryer.
-I haven’t eaten such a fabulous invention yet, but I am hoping, one day I will.
+Since I’ve moved to the south, I heard that North Carolina people fry their turkeys outside their homes in a particular fryer.
+I haven’t eaten such a fabulous invention yet, but I hope, one day, I will.
 I can only imagine the crispy skin on the outside!

 Photo by Libby Penner

-Also, I’m going to be preparing my cranberry sauce, side pumpkin dish, and mashed rutabaga with potatoes.
+Also, I will be preparing my cranberry sauce, side pumpkin dish, and mashed rutabaga with potatoes.
 Side dishes that are simple, traditional but add enough color not to be boring.
-I can make some of it ahead, and won’t slave over the oven the entire day!
+I can make some of it ahead and won’t slave over the oven the entire day!